 The chemical mechanisms at play here are incredibly complex, but what’s simple is that if you smoke, you will more than likely feel hungry.
 There is a connection between the amount of THC you consume and how hungry you get.
 THC is a chemical trickster that cons your brain by making food seem irresistible when it comes to hunger.

 This is why THC is used to help patients increase their appetite and gain weight.
-Cancer patients during chemotherapy and patients with eating disorders have used cannabis to increase their appetite and gain crucial weight that helps them battle their respective diseases.
+People going through chemotherapy and patients with eating disorders have used cannabis to increase their appetite and gain crucial weight that helps them battle their diseases.

 What to Eat When You Have the Munchies

-So if you’re a regular cannabis user and the munchies are inevitably going to creep up on you, there are ways to mitigate the intense cravings for sweet and salty food.
-One way is to meal prep around your smoking routine – this way, you have a delicious and healthy meal waiting for you when the pizza cravings set in while watching that Dominos commercial for the third time.
+So if you’re a regular cannabis user and the munchies will inevitably creep up on you, there are ways to mitigate the intense cravings for sweet and salty food.
+One way is to meal prep around your smoking routine — this way, you have a delicious and healthy meal waiting for you when the pizza cravings set in while watching that Domino’s commercial for the third time.

 Knowing that your cravings will likely center around sweet and salty flavors can give you some clues on the kinds of healthy snacks to keep on hand.
 Trail mix is great because you get a great blend of sweet and salty flavors while avoiding heavily processed things.
-Nuts are great for satiating a snack attack because they’re full of nourishing fatty acids.
+Nuts are great for satiating a snack attack because they contain nourishing fatty acids.

-Another excellent option for munchy food prep are burrito bowls, rice bowls, and wraps.
-These are incredibly filling options with versatile recipes and can be manipulated to satisfy an array of dietary needs.
-Combinations of beautifully seasoned beans, rice, veggies, and protein provide the body with a nourishing alternative to any boxed junk food you’re going to find in the grocery store.
+Other excellent options for munchy food prep are burrito bowls, rice bowls, and wraps.
+These are incredibly filling options with versatile recipes and can be manipulated to satisfy various dietary needs.
+Combinations of beautifully seasoned beans, rice, veggies, and protein provide the body with a nourishing alternative to any boxed junk food you will find in the grocery store.